Predicting the Next Bear Market: Signs Every Investor Misses

 A private wealth office monitored the LIBOR-OIS spread, a key measure of banking system stress.
 In mid-2007, this spread spiked from its normal 10 basis points to over 50.
 Recognizing that banks were becoming afraid to lend to each other, they moved 50% of client assets into cash and short-term government bonds.
 This move preserved capital during a 50%+ drawdown in global equities, allowing them to reinvest at the generational bottom in March 2009.

-Credit Markets High Yield Spreads widen > 4.5% Reduce exposure to small-cap/leveraged firms
+Credit Spreads widen > 4.5% Reduce small-cap risk

-Liquidity Federal Reserve Balance Sheet shrinks Increase cash position to 15-20%
+Liquidity Fed Balance Sheet drops Raise cash to 20%

 The most frequent error is "Fighting the Fed."
 Many investors try to short the market just because valuations are high.
 However, markets can stay irrational longer than you can stay solvent if the Federal Reserve is still injecting liquidity.
 Never time a bear market based on valuation alone; wait for the "Price Action" to confirm the thesis by breaking below the 200-day Moving Average on high volume.